cherryontech/website/src/assets/content/page/cohort.md

     - Product Manager
     - UX Designer
 3. Have been or will begin looking for a role in the next 1-3 months
-    1. You are new to tech
+    - You are new to tech
-    2. You don't have relevant experience
+    - You don't have relevant experience
-    3. You want to practice and develop skills in your field
+    - You want to practice and develop skills in your field
 4. Are seeking to work and gain experience in a multidisciplinary and agile environment
 5. Are looking to add a new and real project to your portfolio
 6. Are interested in learning how to build accessible websites
 7. Are able to make a 13-week commitment to the program (estimated 5-7hrs/week)
 8. Want to empower your tech squad members to grow, learn and feel excited about working toward a common goal ​

 [Apply here!](https://docs.google.com/forms/d/e/1FAIpQLSclSWDD2FqKBqisJr_7HwzQawMtpcjXzGZhWmxo5nMza38Ffg/viewform?usp=sf_link)
 ​
 ##  Program Details
 ​
 The Cherry on Tech Cohort program connects you with other like-minded individuals to form your own **tech squad**.
 ​

 We will walk your squad through a **13-week** project with weekly tasks and mentorship to help your squad define, build, and deploy a live website.

 ​
 Your squad will have a **weekly meeting** to discuss your project, share knowledge, and support each other on your tech career journeys.
 You will spend **5-7 hours per week on your project**, with a mix of independent work, co-working time, and mentorship.

 ​
 We host **global meetings** for all squads to get a brief overview of the upcoming week, hear from guest speakers, participate in breakout sessions, and come together as a larger community of tech squads.

 ​
 **⭐️ This is a NO COST program ⭐️**

 ​
 ### Key features
-​
 - **Cross-functional** - We put devs, designers, and product managers together on a tech squad so you can gain experience working with the common roles in the industry.
 - **Build a static site** - Go from idea to launch.
 Work within the constraint of building a static site in order to deliver a high-quality MVP in 13 weeks.
 - **Focus on accessibility** - We believe web accessibility is essential.
 We encourage our tech squads to think about accessibility at every step of the design and coding process.
 - **Lifelong career support** - Tech squads continue beyond the program, and we continue to support your squad’s success as a member of our community of tech squads.
 - **Mentorship** - We provide each squad with a mentor for each role.
 Our mentors are experienced professionals who are volunteering their time for mentoring.
 ​
-### Tech Stack and Tools
+### Tech stack and tools
-​
 - React
 - Netlify
 - npm